Choosing the Right Bread for a Low-Glycemic Diet: World Bread Day

 Bread isn’t permitted for phase one of South Beach, which many people consider to be the hardest part of the diet.
 Actually I found that when you start re-introducing higher-carb foods into your diet, after you’ve completed phase one, monitoring how many carbs you’re eating can be more challenging than avoiding them altogether.
 South Beach doesn’t encourage counting carbs, one thing that sold me on the diet.
 Instead, you monitor your carb intake by gradually adding back higher-carb foods and keeping track of whether you’re still losing weight (phase two) or maintaining your weight (phase three).
 If you’re eating bread that day, you may have to forego things like low-glycemic rice, low carb pasta, and higher carb veggies like sweet potatoes.
 Probably the best choice for either phase two or phase three of the diet is a balance of foods, with different choices every day.

-Below is the ingredient and nutritional information from the bread mix and the commercial brands of bread I buy.
+Below is the ingredient and nutritional information from the bread mix and some commercial brands of bread I buy.
 These breads may not be available where you live, but you can learn what to look for on the label.
-I also eat a lot of 100% whole wheat pita bread, which I sometimes toast in the oven to make crisp pita chips.
+I also eat a lot of Low-Carb Pita Bread, which I sometimes toast in the oven to make crisp pita chips.
 I don’t eat bread every day, so I keep it in the freezer.